 General Submission Period (October 1 - December 31): Poetry (up to six poems per submission) and prose (fiction or creative nonfiction with a 5,000-word maximum per submission).
 Multiple submissions and simultaneous submissions are welcome.

 Margarita Donnelly Prize for Prose Writing (July 1 - September 30): A blind competition with a rotating judge and a $500 cash prize.
-Submit up to 10,000 words of fiction.
+Submit up to 10,000 words of unpublished fiction or creative nonfiction.

 Book reviews and art submissions are considered year-round.